neurosity/neurosity-sdk-js/docs/getting-started.md

 console.log(`${email} attempting to authenticate to ${deviceId}`);
 ```

-Now if we run our program, we should see an error print out!
+Now, if we run our program, we should see an error print out!
 Run with `npm start` from the CLI.

 <p align="center">
   <img alt="Ran our node program with no errors" src="assets/images/tutorial/vscode-no-env-found.png">